Content Security Policies

 | Controls where media (e.g., audio, video) can be loaded from. |

-| Controls where <iframe> and <frame> content can be loaded from. |
+| Controls where <iframe> and <frame> content can be loaded from.
+This directive can also be configured at the page level with an iframe setting. |

 | Applies restrictions to a page or specific resources (e.g., disables forms, scripts, plugins). |